-The Cummings Institute reserves the right to change tuition and fees as it deems necessary; however, the student who has executed an Enrollment Agreement and has paid the entire tuition for a program of study will not be subject to a tuition increase during the duration of that agreement as long as the student maintains continuous enrollment.
+The Cummings Institute reserves the right to change tuition and fees as it deems necessary with advanced published noticed for students; however, the student who has executed an Enrollment Agreement and has paid the entire tuition for a program of study will not be subject to a tuition increase during the duration of that agreement as long as the student maintains continuous enrollment.
 If continuous enrollment is not maintained, all subsequent agreements will reflect the tuition currently in effect.
 The prepayment of a degree program does not include any course additions or course re-takes.
 Additions and re-takes will be billed at the tuition rate in effect at the time the course is taken.